pypa/packaging.python.org/source/installing.rst

 It's important to note that the term ":term:`package <Package (Meaning #2)>`" in this context is being used as a synonym for a :term:`distribution` (i.e. a bundle of software to be installed), not to refer to the kind of :term:`package
-<Package (Meaning #2)>` that you import in your Python source code (i.e. a
+<Package (Meaning #1)>` that you import in your Python source code (i.e. a
 directory of modules).
-It is common in the Python community to refer to a :term:`distribution` using the term ":term:`package <Package (Meaning #2)>`".
+It is common in the Python community to refer to a :term:`distribution` using the term "package".
 Using the term "distribution" is often not preferred, because it can easily be confused with a Linux distribution, or another larger distribution like Python itself.

 .. _installing_setup: